Marie Rose Durocher: Death and beatification

 Durocher, troubled throughout her life by ill health, died of a "wasting illness" on 6 October 1849, aged 38.
 Her funeral was held the same day in the church of Longueuil, with Bishop Ignace Bourget presiding.
 Since 1 May 2004, Durocher's remains have been interred in the Chapelle Marie-Rose in the right transept of the Co-cathedral of St. Anthony of Padua in Longueuil.

 In a statement made in 1880, Bishop Ignace Bourget called for Durocher's canonization, saying: "I invoke her aid as a saint for myself, and I hope that the Lord will glorify her before men by having the church award her the honours of the altar."
 On 9 November 1927, Alphonse-Emmanuel Deschamps, Auxiliary Bishop of Montreal, appointed an ecclesiastical tribunal to enquire into the possible canonisation of Durocher.
 The tribunal was empowered by ecclesiastical mandate to collect anything written by Durocher, and called upon Roman Catholics of Montreal to produce any privately held documents in accordance with that mandate.
 The evidence gathered by the tribunal was collected in a positio, which was then taken to Rome for presentation to the Congregation for the Causes of Saints.
+Theologians approved her writings on 22 January 1933.

 On 2 October 1972 the cause for her beatification was officially introduced by Pope Paul VI, bestowing upon Durocher the title of "Servant of God".
 On 13 July 1979 a declaration was made with respect to Durocher's heroic virtues, resulting in Durocher receiving the title "Venerable".
 On 23 May 1982 she was beatified by decree of Pope John Paul II.
 The decree was made before a crowd in St Peter's Square in Rome.
 Beatification is the third of four steps on the path to Roman Catholic sainthood, and bestows the title of "Blessed" upon Durocher.
 Durocher's feast day is celebrated on 6 October.